msn0/sweter/README.md

     sweter http://allegro.pl --runs 1068

   Options
-    --runs    Number of test to be performed.
+    --runs    Number of tests to be performed.
 ```